Creamy Southern Coleslaw

 How to Make Creamy Southern Coleslaw

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-3. Make the dressing: In a small mixing bowl combine the mayonnaise, apple cider vinegar, white distilled vinegar, honey, and celery seed and whisk until smooth and creamy.
+3. Make the dressing: In a small mixing bowl, combine the mayonnaise, apple cider vinegar, white distilled vinegar, honey, and celery seed and whisk until smooth and creamy.

 Recipe Tips and Notes